erich666/McUsd/README.md

 ![opacityThreshold 0.5](/images/opacity_0.5.png "opacityThreshold 0.5")
 ![opacityThreshold 0.99](/images/opacity_0.99.png "opacityThreshold 0.99")

+### Normal textures

 The application of normal textures to surfaces seems a little off by default.
-Some guidance from the proposal would be helpful.
+Some guidance from the proposal would be helpful; better still, a simple test suite of scenes.

 For example, the McUsd.usda model needs to set the bias and scale for every normal texture as follows:

     float4 inputs:bias = (-1, 1, -1, -1)
     float4 inputs:scale = (2, -2, 2, 2)

 Having to negate the second, Y, value in each is confusing.
+These odd Y values, in fact, get flagged by the [usdzip tool](https://graphics.pixar.com/usd/release/toolset.html) if the "-c", check compliance, flag is used (and non-negated Y values do not get flagged):

+    UsdUVTexture prim </Looks/grass_block_top/normal_texture> reads an 8 bit Normal Map, but has non-standard inputs:scale and inputs:bias values of (2, -2, 2, 2) and (-1, 1, -1, -1) (may violate 'NormalMapTextureChecker')

-The normal textures used (created by someone else, and used in Minecraft RTX as-is) seem fairly standard to me, but I am not an expert.
+The normal textures used (created by [Jason Gardner](https://github.com/jasonjgardner/jg-rtx) with Substance and other tools, and used in Minecraft RTX as-is) seem fairly standard to me, but I am not an expert.
+This could be a bug in NVIDIA Omniverse's renderers (which use these values), but I'm told it is working properly there.
+I believe that is correct.
+See the Sketchfab section for how the normals, without these negations of the Y values, seems to give upside-down normals.
+So, this could be an authoring mismatch, that the vertical normal channel Y (green) should have small green values when a slope points along +Y in texture space, large green values when a slope points down.

 Some warning about this possible negation would be useful.
+Better yet, a definitive model and image of "this is how this normal map texture on this square is supposed to look" would be great.
+If you - yes, you - make one, be sure the texture is marked so it's clear which end is up and which is right.
+I find something like the letter "R" on a texture an easy way to establish orientation.
+There should also be separate test cases where the bias and scale is negated for X (red) and Y (green), so that USD viewers can be tested to see if they support these texture values or not.

 ## Application Test Results